lekshmisree89/cypress-challenge/README.md

 ### Set Up Separate Test Scripts in package.json

-We ahve to  add a script in the root  package.json to explicitly run component tests:
+We have to  add a script in the root  package.json to explicitly run component tests:
 ```
 json
 {